 The Senior High Youth Group has been to Black Mesa before, in 2010 and 2014.
 They built houses (called hogans), made repairs, painted the cafeteria of the local school, put up drywall in the community center, and much more.
 “Our church has a long history of helping the Navajo people,” Short –Lippert says.
 In the process, the teens experience new surroundings, quite unlike the hills, greenery, and humidity of Cincinnati, while meeting people with a different cultural background, “then experiencing how similar we are—family is important, place is important, the earth is important and we are all in this together,” she continues.

-The is open daily until October 31, from 11 a.m. to 7 p.m., in front of the church at 1025 Springfield Pike.
+The Friendship Pumpkin Patch is open daily until October 31, from 11 a.m. to 7 p.m., in front of the church at 1025 Springfield Pike.
 In addition to the pumpkin patch fund-raiser, the teens will cook and serve brunch on March 18 and April 15.
 But suppose you only need one or two pumpkins, but you wish to give more support?
 The church accepts tax-deductible donations as well.
 Checks can be mailed to Friendship United Methodist Church, ATTN: Carrie Short-Lippert, Senior High Youth Director, 1025 Springfield Pike, Wyoming OH 45215.

 And long after the pumpkins are gone, the memories and the results of their hard work will remain.
 “Many of the teens count this as their favorite week of the year,” says Short-Lippert.
 “It is a fantastic experience for all involved.”